MerelVanPuymbroeck/ANT-Giertz-1-11/1.The-Fields/4.HTML-CSS/5.Final-Test/README.md

 - [ ] Intro, middle, conclusion is style correctly
 - [ ] Headline font is a headline font
 - [ ] Body text font is a body text font
+- [ ] The text on the page has a good flow

 ### Style
 - [ ] Black is almost black but not #000